 When used in combination with air freight and ocean freight, trucking acts as a vital link to get incoming freight to its final destination in Alaska—or to move outgoing freight to a seaport or airport.

-Additionally, some freight moves to and from Alaska exclusively via truck, over the ALCAN highway.
+The ALCAN Highway serves as the main route for over-the-road Alaska trucking between the lower 48 and the state.
 Some of this freight has its origin or final destination in Canada, one of Alaska’s major trading partners.
 Other freight merely passes through Canada as it moves between Alaska and the lower 48.

-Some trucking companies leverage two-driver teams to move freight between Alaska and the lower 48.
+Some Alaska trucking providers leverage two-driver teams to move freight between Alaska and the lower 48.
 This can mean transit times of as little as seven days from Dallas, Texas to Anchorage or Fairbanks.
 Deliveries to Prudhoe Bay take an additional day (or longer, depending on the weather).

 Alaska Trucking Tip: The ALCAN runs through the upper reaches of British Columbia and the Yukon.
 Severe weather along the ALCAN can significantly impact over-the-road transit times.
 Be prepared to stay flexible on your timing if you’re expecting freight moving via the ALCAN—especially during the winter months.

-Trucking also transports supplies, materials, equipment, and machinery to Alaska’s Far North, powering the oil and gas operations on the North Slope.
+In the Far North, Alaska trucking is critical for delivering supplies to the North Slope’s oil fields.
 If you’ve ever watched Ice Road Truckers, you’ve gotten a sense of how just treacherous the Dalton Highway can be—and what a critical role it plays in moving freight to Alaska’s remote north.

 What Trucking Services Are Available in Alaska?